saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 Stack policies help protect critical stack resources from unintentional updates that could cause resources to be interrupted or even replaced.
 A stack policy is a JSON document that describes what update actions can be performed on designated resources.
 Specify a stack policy whenever you create a stack that has critical resources.

+- When you create a stack, all update actions are allowed on all resources.
+By default, anyone with stack update permissions can update all of the resources in the stack.
+You can prevent stack resources from being unintentionally updated or deleted during a stack update by using a stack policy.
-During **a stack update**, you must explicitly specify the protected resources that you want to update; otherwise, no changes are made to protected resources.
+- After you set a stack policy, all of the resources in the stack are protected by default.
+To allow updates on specific resources, you specify an explicit `Allow` statement for those resources in your stack policy; otherwise, no changes are made to protected resources.

+The following example stack policy prevents updates to the ProductionDatabase resource:

 ```json
 {